- 1. Name of the medicinal product

 Psychiatric disorder:Common: confusional state, aggression*, agitation*, disturbance in attention*Rare: abnormal behaviour*, psychomotor hyperactivity*, learning disorder**These ADRs are principally observed in the paediatric population.

-Metabolic disorders:Common: hyponatraemia.Rare: hyperammonaemia* (see section 4.4.2 Precautions)*Cases of isolated and moderate hyperammonaemia without change in liver function tests may occur, are usually transient and should not cause treatment discontinuation.However, they may present clinically as vomiting, ataxia, and increasing clouding of consciousness.
+Metabolism and nutrition disorders:Common: hyponatraemia.Rare: obesity, hyperammonaemia* (see section 4.4.2 Precautions)*Cases of isolated and moderate hyperammonaemia without change in liver function tests may occur, are usually transient and should not cause treatment discontinuation.However, they may present clinically as vomiting, ataxia, and increasing clouding of consciousness.
 Should these symptoms occur sodium valproate should be discontinued.Hyperammonaemia associated with neurological symptoms has also been reported (see section 4.4.2 Precautions).
 In such cases further investigations should be considered.

 Endocrine disorders:Uncommon: Syndrome of Inappropriate Secretion of ADH (SIADH)Rare: hypothyroidism (see section 4.6 Fertility, pregnancy and lactation)